AndrewAtLarge/BibUpdate/README.rst

 is not completely routine because to search on mrlookup_ you need either the authors or the title of the article and both of these can have non-standard representations.
-If the article is already published then it is also possible to use the articles publication year and its page numbers but update_bib_ does NOT do this because in my own files I found that these were not always reliable.
+If the article is already published then it is also possible to use the articles publication year and its page numbers but bibupdate_ does NOT do this because in my own files I found that these were not always reliable.
 In addition, preprints do not have such information (and the publication year of an article is rarely the same year that it appeared on a preprint archive).
-For these reasons, update_bib_ uses *fuzzy* matching on the list of authors and the title to when it tries to find an article using mrlookup_.
+For these reasons, bibupdate_ uses *fuzzy* matching on the list of authors and the title to when it tries to find an article using mrlookup_.

 Although some care is taken to make sure that the new BibTeX_ entries does